-I believe that it will, for as I evaluate the discussions now going on in the industry it is preparing to make an about face from the past --security of the high priced housing market.
+I believe that it will, for as I evaluate the discussions now going on in the industry it is preparing to make an about face from the past - a past in which it sought refuge in archaic methods and in the false security of the high priced housing market.
 It has been this attitude which put adequate housing on the upper luxury shelf where it can be reached only by the long arm of high income.
-Housing is a mass necessity groups.
+Housing is a mass necessity which can and must be made available as a decent product for all income groups.

 My confidence that private enterprise will reach the middle income "no man's land" is immense for another reason.
 There have been a number of claims made for the results attained by public housing.
 One that is rarely mentioned is the contribution it has made to the re-awakening of private industry in this field.
 In recent years public housing has proved to be the stimulant that the private building industry needed to seek new fields and broaden its horizon.
-Public housing has shown the way to the creation of community living as distinguished from bare shelter; it has focused attention on maintenance and operation as an important, if not most important, part of the consumer's housing cost; it has proved that families of low-income are as considerate of rental property as any other group; and it has brought about virtual unanimity on the subject of the need to clear slums and the feasibility of doing so.
+Public housing has shown the way to the creation of community living as distinguished from bare shelter; it has focused attention on maintenance and operation as an important, if not most important, part of the consumer is housing cost; it has proved that families of low-income are as considerate of rental property as any other group; and it has brought about virtual unanimity on the subject of the need to clear slums and the feasibility of doing so.
 In this role it is the handmaiden of private enterprise, not its competitor.
 I am certain that with the aid of a clearly defined longterm public housing program which will hew out new pathways of technical and financing achievement, private enterprise with typical American industrial ingenuity will find answers to the "no man's land" of housing need.
 Without such a program there is real danger that this industry will lapse into yesterday's habits which fell far short of a sound national housing goal.